-Once the Symfony Installer is ready, create your first Symfony application with
+Once the Symfony Installer is available, create your first Symfony application

 1 2 3 4 5 6

-# Linux, Mac OS X $ symfony new my_project_name # Windows c:\> cd projects/ c:\projects\> php symfony.phar new my_project_name
+# Linux, Mac OS X $ symfony new my_project_name # Windows c:\> cd projects/ c:\projects\> php symfony new my_project_name

 This command creates a new directory called